Dutchess County Fair & Other Fun New York State Fairs Including Three in NYC

 The New York State Fairgrounds, 581 State Fair Boulevard

-Admission: $10 for adults, free for children under 13; special: children under age 17 go free on Friday, August 30.
-Save 40 percent on admission by buying tickets before Wednesday, August 21.
+Admission: $10 for adults, free for children under 13; special: students under age 17 go free on Friday, August 29.
+Save 40 percent on admission by buying tickets before Wednesday, August 20.
 Additional fees for rides and other attractions.

-The Big Kahuna, this fair boasts 375 acres of family fun.
-Enjoy big-name performers like Korn, livestock competitions, antique tractor and train displays, butter and cheese carving, cooking demos, parades, petting zoos, pig races and a massive midway.
+Granted, it's a bit of a schlep, but this fair is the big kahuna with 375 acres of family fun.
+Enjoy big-name performers like Brad Paisley and Kellie Pickler, livestock competitions, antique tractor and train displays, butter and cheese carving, cooking demos, parades, petting zoos, pig races and a massive midway.
 While it's too far for a day trip, it makes for a great weekend getaway.
-No car?
-No problem.
-You can get to the State Fair via Amtrak.

 Columbia County Fair – Chatham, NY

-In advance: $8 for adults, free for children under 13.
-At the door: $10 Wednesday-Saturday and Monday, and $12 on Sunday for adults, free for children under 13.
+Admission: $10 Wednesday-Saturday and Monday, $12 on Sunday for adults, free for children under 13, save money by ordering tickets in advance.
 Additional fees for rides and other attractions.

 The Great Schaghticoke Fair – Schaghticoke, NY